The number of varieties in a family which contain a rational point: Brauer groups and Brauer-Severi schemes

 Next recall the following theorem of Harari \cite[Thm.~2.1.1]{Har94}.

-\begin{theorem}[Harari] Let $U$ be non-singular variety over a number field $F$ and let $b \in \Br U$.
-Then $b \in \Brnr U$ if and only if the evaluation map $U(F_v) \to \Br F_v$ induced by $b$ is trivial for all but finitely many places $v$ of $F$. \end{theorem}
+\begin{theorem}[Harari] Let $U$ be a smooth quasi-projective variety over a number field $F$ and let $b \in \Br U$.
+Then $b \in \Brnr U$ if and only if the map $U(F_v) \to \Br F_v$ induced by $b$ is trivial for all but finitely many places $v$ of $F$. \end{theorem}

-We now give an analogue of Harari's theorem for subordinate Brauer group elements, which makes clear their relevance to the study of zero-loci of Brauer group elements.
+It is the ``if'' part of this theorem which is non-trivial; the ``only if'' part is classical, as explained in Section \ref{sec:Br_fields}.
+We now give a generalisation of Harari's theorem to subordinate Brauer group elements, which makes clear their relevance to the study of zero-loci of Brauer group elements.

-\begin{theorem} Let $U$ be non-singular variety over a number field $F$, let $\br \subset \Br U$ be a finite subset and let $b \in \Br U$.
-Then $b \in \Sub(F(U),\br)$ if and only if the evaluation map $U(F_v)_{\br} \to \Br F_v$ induced by $b$ is trivial for all but finitely many places $v$ of $F$. \end{theorem} \begin{proof} Let $\pi:V \to U$ be the product of Brauer-Severi schemes corresponding to the elements of $\br$.
+\begin{theorem} Let $U$ be a smooth quasi-projective variety over a number field $F$, let $\br \subset \Br U$ be a finite subset and let $b \in \Br U$.
+Then $b \in \Sub(F(U),\br)$ if and only if the map $U(F_v)_{\br} \to \Br F_v$ induced by $b$ is trivial for all but finitely many places $v$ of $F$. \end{theorem} \begin{proof} Let $\pi:V \to U$ be the product of Brauer-Severi schemes corresponding to the elements of $\br$.
 For any place $v$ of $F$ we have a commutative diagram

 given by pairing with $\pi^*b$ and $b$, respectively.
-Note that by definition the map $V(F_v) \to U(F_v)_\br$ is surjective.
+Note that, by definition, the map $V(F_v) \to U(F_v)_\br$ is surjective.
 By Theorem \ref{thm:Harari} we have $\pi^*b \in \Brnr(F(V)/F)$ if and only if the evaluation map $V(F_v) \to \Br F_v$ induced by $\pi^*b$ is trivial for all but finitely many places $v$ of $F$.
 However by Theorem \ref{thm:CTSD}, we also know that $\pi^*b \in \Brnr(F(V)/F)$ if and only if $b \in \Sub(F(U),\br)$.
 This proves the required equivalence. \end{proof}